Optimal projection to improve parametric importance sampling in high dimension: Numerical results on five test cases

-Figure~\ref{fig:eigsum} represents the images by $\ell$ of the eigenvalues of $\Sigma^*$ and $\hat \Sigma^*$. \textbf{This picture carries a very important insight.} We see that the estimation of most eigenvalues is poor: indeed, all the blue crosses except the leftmost one are meant to be estimator of~$1$, whereas we see that they are more or less uniformly spread between $0.4$ and $1.8$.
+Figure~\ref{fig:eigsum} represents the images by $\ell$ of the eigenvalues of $\Sigma^*$ and $\hat \Sigma^*$.
+This picture carries a very important insight.
+We notice that the estimation of most eigenvalues is poor: indeed, all the blue crosses except the leftmost one are meant to be estimator of~$1$, whereas we see that they are more or less uniformly spread between $0.4$ and $1.8$.
 This means that the variance terms in the corresponding directions are poorly estimated, which could be the explanation on why the use of $\hat \Sigma^*$ gives an inaccurate estimation.
-But what we see also is that the function $\ell$ is quite flat around one: as a consequence, \textbf{although the eigenvalues offer significant variability, this variability is smoothed by the action of $\ell$}.
-Indeed, the images of the eigenvalues by $\ell$ take values between $-0.4$ and $0$ and have smaller variability.
-Moreover, $\ell$ decreases sharply around $0$ and thus efficiently distinguishes between the two leftmost estimated eigenvalues and is able to separate them.
+But what we remark also is that the function $\ell$ is quite flat around one: as a consequence, although the eigenvalues offer significant variability, this variability is smoothed by the action of $\ell$.
+Indeed, the images of the eigenvalues by $\ell$ take values between $0$ and $0.4$ and have smaller variability.
+Moreover, $\ell(x)$ increases sharply as $x$ approaches $0$ and thus efficiently distinguishes between the two leftmost estimated eigenvalues and is able to separate them.